Skip to Content

 There are some additional ways to see Anna and Elsa during the holidays at Magic Kingdom.
 One requires a ticket to Mickey’s Very Merry Christmas Party and one does not.

-Frozen Holiday Wish
+Frozen Holiday Surprise

 This stage show takes places twice each evening in front of the castle (on nights with a Christmas party, one takes place before the party and again during the party) and includes a bit of dialogue between the Frozen characters, including Olaf.

-A Frozen Holiday Wish
+Frozen Holiday Surprise

 Find a spot in The Hub area (the closer to the castle the better) about 30 minutes beforehand to make sure you get a spot to see the show.